Confidence for customers

-Communicating with customers in a way that is clear, fair and not misleading is at the heart of our business.
-Our advertising standards team ensures we communicate with customers correctly and accurately – complying with regulatory rules, UK advertising codes and ensuring that funds are performing in a way that continues to be right for customers.
+Communicating with customers in a way that is clear, fair, and not misleading is at the heart of our business.
+Our advertising standards teams ensure we communicate with customers correctly and accurately, complying with regulatory rules and UK advertising codes.

-By having these procedures in place, we can promise that the products customers buy, advice they receive and their choice of funds are all fit for purpose.
+By having these procedures in place, we are confident that the products our customers buy are fit for purpose.

-The relationships we build with customers are crucial to our success – always look to learn as much as possible so that our service is always helpful and provides value.
+The relationships we build with customers are crucial to our success.
+We always look to learn as much as possible so that our service is always helpful and provides constant value.

 Examples of how we measure our relationship with customers include:

-- Culture.
-Are we customer focused in everything we do, from setting our strategy to servicing our customers?
-Do we quickly put things right when things don’t go to plan?
+- Culture - Are we customer focused in everything we do, from setting our strategy to servicing our customers?

 Publication of complaint data

-Every year, the UK’s Financial Ombudsman Services publishes a report reviewing our business.
-The report shows the number of customers that ask for an independent review of a complaint decision made by us, compared to our peers.
+In addition, the UK’s Financial Ombudsman Services also publishes a bi-annual report showing the number of customers that asked for an independent review of a complaint decision made by us.

 There are many forms of vulnerability which can change over time.
-Our insight into the needs of vulnerable customers helps us create products and investments which help people through difficult times.
+Our insight into the needs of vulnerable customers helps us create products, investments and services which help people through difficult times.
 We liaise with charities and social enterprise experts to help guide us on how we can improve.
-Since 2015 we continue to deliver a number of initiatives relating to how we deal with vulnerable customers.

-We can also make reasonable adjustments for customers with a disability under the Equality Act definition of disability, under the term ‘Anticipation Duty.’
-This is to ensure all our customers are treated fairly and supported in any way we can.
+We can also make reasonable adjustments for customers with a disability under the Equality Act, under the term ‘Anticipation Duty.’
+This is to ensure all our customers are treated fairly and feel supported in any way we can.

-Our Vulnerable Customer Policy/strategy is to ensure all customer facing staff have sufficient training to support the vulnerable customers effectively and sensitively.
-We ensure our communications are suited to our customer needs, whether they need it in Braille, large print or in audio format.
+It is important to us that all customer facing staff have sufficient training to support the vulnerable customers effectively and sensitively.
+We ensure our communications can be adapted to our customer needs, for example whether they need it in Braille, large print or in audio format.

-Legal & General have introduced Dementia Friends Training for all employees.
+Legal & General staff are offered a wide variety of training in this area to help better understand our customer’s needs.
 We have a number of Dementia Friends Champions who help deliver the training and support within the company.

-We have introduced mental health first aiders into all our locations to help support staff and spot signs of mental health.
-This support is invaluable to employees regularly taking to vulnerable customers to ensure we provide help to point them towards professional support.
+We have trained over 100 mental health first aiders across all our locations to help support staff and spot signs of mental health concerns.
+This support is invaluable to employees regularly talking to vulnerable customers to ensure we provide help to point them towards professional support.

 Training our employees

-Group wide information on our intranet provides employees with “How to” guides from external experts.
-These on-demand learning modules help employees prepare in advance for discussions with customers.
-We have increased the number of charity sector professionals – known as ‘critical friends’ - who help us review our existing products and services offered to customers.
-We will continue to use these surveys and consult with ‘critical friends’ to help improve our service, processes and innovate new products.
+We have increased the number of charity sector professionals, known as ‘critical friends’, who help us review our existing products and services offered to customers.
+We will continue to consult with ‘critical friends’ to help improve our service, processes and innovate new products.